 It could also be real estate, a business venture, or a used car.
 So many people think that investing large sums in a business enterprise is the only way to make money, but this is not true at all.

 Your best opportunity for making money with a small investment may be in something as simple as a used car.

 How can I invest and make money daily?

 One strategy is to use a Robo-advisor like Betterment, which allows you to invest in a customized portfolio of low-cost exchange-traded funds (ETFs), based on your goals and risk tolerance.

 Betterment rebalances your ETF holdings daily based on your personal asset allocation.
 This means that as the market fluctuates over time, you’ll be less exposed to risk and more likely to keep pace with market growth.

 What should I do with 1000 dollars?

 Invest in an Index Fund or ETF.
 An index fund is a mutual fund that holds every stock in the market.
-If you don’t have time to read about the companies in which you’re investing and want to leave it up to the professionals, this can be a great way to go.
+If you don’t have time to read about the companies you’re investing in and want to leave it up to the professionals, this can be a great way to go.

 Where can I put my money to earn the most interest?

 One is to invest in stocks, which will grow with the market and pay dividends.
 Another is to put your money in a savings account at a bank.
 Savings accounts are covered by FDIC insurance, so your money should be safe there.
 But you want to get the most bang for your buck when you have extra cash.